pranavkalai/monte-carlo/README.md

 ## How to Run

 By default, the simulation runs with 1,000 paths.
 You can provide a command-line argument to specify the number of simulations.
-Values up to 10<sup>8</sup> have been tested; beyond that, the GPU version should still work, but the CPU version may take a very long time.
-Bugs are still being fixed, so use moderate simulation counts to avoid long runtimes or unexpected behavior.
+Values up beyond 10<sup>8</sup> will take some time on the CPU version of the program, but the GPU version should complete in a reasonable amount of time.
+Use moderate simulation counts to avoid long runtimes or unexpected behavior.

 ```bash
 # Run CPU simulation